 Flexibility

-Flexibility in the sole allows a more natural range of motion for a smoother stride without any risk of injury.
+- Walking Shoes: Flexibility in the sole allows a more natural range of motion for a smoother stride without any risk of injury.
 Walking shoes are designed to be more flexible in the forefoot area, allowing for a more comfortable and efficient toe-off during the walking motion.

 Construction Quality